A Stronger Bell Argument for (Some Kind of) Parameter Dependence: Strengthening Bell's argument

-a non-local class, does, has not been observed so far.
-That class is the symmetrical counterpart to local factorization, compared to which the settings are swapped, such that each outcome depends on its distant setting.
-For this reason the derivation of the Bell inequalities runs very similarly as for local factorization (just swap the settings in the original proof).
+implies the inequalities as well \citep[cf.][sec.~3.3]{Seevinck2008}.
+The latter class is the symmetrical counterpart to local factorization, compared to which the settings are interchanged, such that each outcome depends on its distant setting.
+For this reason the derivation of the Bell inequalities runs very similarly as for local factorization (just swap the settings in the original proof). \note{*leichte Redundanz zu Beweis im Anhang}{}

 On the other hand, the theorem also says that any consistent class that violates~(iii), can be shown \emph{not} to imply the Bell inequalities.
-Here we have a similar asymmetry between the level of classes and that of distributions as in the case of (in-)consistency.
-Since a class implying Bell inequalities (given the background assumptions) means that \emph{every} probability distribution having the product form in question obeys the inequalities, the claim that a class does \emph{not} imply the inequalities (given the background assumptions) denotes the fact that \emph{there is at least one probability distribution in that class that violates the inequalities}.
-Therefore, not implying Bell inequalities emphatically does \emph{not} mean that \emph{every} probability distribution in a class violates the inequalities.
+Here we have a similar asymmetry between the level of classes and that of distributions as in the case of (in)consistency with perfect \mbox{anti-}correlations (see \autoref{sec:perf-correlations}).
+Since a class implying Bell inequalities (given the background assumptions) means that \emph{every} probability distribution having the product form in question obeys the inequalities, the claim that a class does {not} imply the inequalities (given the background assumptions) denotes the fact that \emph{there is at least one probability distribution in that class that violates the inequalities}.
+Therefore, not implying Bell inequalities emphatically does {not} mean that {every} probability distribution in a class violates the inequalities.
 For this reason, given just the product form of one of the classes violating (iii) one cannot decide whether Bell inequalities hold; whether they do in these cases depends on the \emph{numerical} features of the probability distribution in question.
 In this sense, one might reasonably say that probability distributions of these classes \emph{can} violate Bell inequalities.

-So far for the meaning of implying and not implying the Bell inequalities.
-Let us now turn to the criterion which demarcates the two cases.
+Let us now turn to the case that only \emph{nearly} perfect (anti\=/)correlations hold: \begin{restatable}{theorem}{theoremd} Given measurement independence, nearly perfect correlations and nearly perfect anti\-/correlations, a consistent class (i.e. a class that fulfills $\neg$(i)) implies Bell inequalities if and only if (iii) each factor of its defining product form involves at most one setting. \end{restatable} (Proof in Appendix~\ref{sec:proof-theorem2.2})

+\begin{corollary} Given measurement independence, nearly perfect correlations and nearly perfect anti\-/correlations, a consistent class (i.e. a class that fulfills $\neg$(i)) does not imply Bell inequalities if and only if $\neg$(iii) at least one factor of its defining product form involves both settings. \end{corollary}